DecisionsDev/odm-docker-kubernetes/helm/README.md

 ```
     helm repo index ./ --url http://<YOUR_IP>:8090/
 ```
-Open a browser to verify the chart is available at this location: http://_<YOUR_IP>_:8090/index.yaml.
+Open a browser to verify that the chart is available at this location: http://_<YOUR_IP>_:8090/index.yaml.
 It should return a file with the reference of the charts.